 Supported Exchanges & Wallets in Sri Lanka

-Sri Lanka's regulatory gray zone creates a paradox: crypto investment is not illegal, but the banking infrastructure needed to access crypto cards is blocked.
-The upcoming FIU registration framework could resolve this by creating a licensed pathway for crypto services.
+Sri Lanka's regulatory gray zone creates a paradox: crypto investment is not illegal, but the banking infrastructure needed to access it from within Sri Lanka is blocked.
+The upcoming FIU registration framework could resolve this.
+Until then, the 2+ million diaspora and the growing freelancer community earning offshore represent the primary crypto card audience - and for them, the value proposition is overwhelming: dollar-denominated savings, zero FX fees, and an escape from the banking system that failed them in 2022.

 Frequently Asked Questions